-What ever way one wants to define the position of the needle (pointed in, pointed out) the buttonhole or blanket stitch is used to form a snuggly worked, loop (over the fabric edge) stitch against which, with a super sharp embroidery scissor, you can closely trimmed off excess fabric without snagging or cutting stitching threads.
+Whatever way one wants to define the position of the needle (pointed in, pointed out) the buttonhole or blanket stitch is used to form a snuggly worked edge that forms a loop over the fabric edge against which, with a super sharp embroidery scissor, you can closely trimmed off excess fabric (without snagging or cutting stitching threads).

 I call the edging stitch that I use, The Buttonhole Edge Stitch.
 I added the word ‘edge’ to differ it (within my mind) from an embroidery surface buttonhole stitch.
 They, Hardanger or surface, buttonhole stitch are about the same except in surface I use the buttonhole stitch to make lovely curved flowers that I work with a quite bit looser tension than I do Hardanger stitching.